Stacktape

 DynoAn instance of your service

-Heroku SchedulerLambda function with schedule event
+Heroku SchedulerLambda function with a schedule event

-1 - Writing stacktape.yml
+1. Writing stacktape.yml

-1.1 - Create stacktape.yml
+1.1.
+Create stacktape.yml

-Since you are coming from Heroku, you will probably want to use Web Service resource for your application.
-Web service is a simple container-based resource that runs your code with public URL and port exposed for HTTPS communication(automatic SSL out of the box), similar to Heroku's web dyno.
+Since you are coming from Heroku, you will likely want to use a web service for your application.
+A web service is a simple container-based resource that runs your code with a public URL and a port exposed for HTTPS communication (with automatic SSL certificates), similar to a Heroku web dyno.

-Your web service definition contains everything Stacktape needs to know including how to build and package your app.
-You can use Heroku's buildpacks builder(same way Heroku builds and packages apps), which automatically detects the language and the framework of your application and applies the correct buildpacks for building your application.
-Optionally, you can specify buildpacks yourself.
+The web service definition contains everything Stacktape needs to know to build and package your application.
+You can use Heroku's buildpack builder (the same way Heroku builds and packages applications), which automatically detects the language and framework of your application and applies the correct buildpacks.

-However, you can also choose to package app by:
+Alternatively, you can package your application by:

-All the traffic is routed to this port, and you should bind your application to this port.
-Refer to docs to see example.
+Stacktape automatically injects a PORT environment variable into the web service.
+All traffic is routed to this port, and you should bind your application to this port.

 resources: